Are solar panels a good investment or just hype?

 While you could physically remove the panels from your old home and reinstall them on the new property, you wouldn’t qualify for feed-in payments as they are now considered second-hand units.

-Also, being a custom-designed and installed system, moving them to a new roof is unlikely to offer optimum performance and may have a negative impact on your new home’s value.
+Also, being a custom-designed and installed system, moving them to a new roof is unlikely to offer optimum performance and may hurt your new home’s value.

 That said, assuming the panels remain, the new owner of your old home will continue to receive the payments.